i-net-software/JWebAssembly/README.md

 ## Usage

 ### Exporting functions
-To export a function to make it accessible from JavaScript you need add the annotation org.webassembly.annotation.Export
+To export a Java function to make it accessible from JavaScript you need add the annotation org.webassembly.annotation.Export

 ```java
 import org.webassembly.annotation.Export;